The following is an Ignite talk delivered at Tim O’Reilly’s 2012 Health Foo – Microsoft Research Center, Cambridge, Massachusetts.

 In the end I suspect that doctors won’t be replaced but will be radically redefined.
 The physician of 2050 will have workflows and ways of thinking that are critical but unrecognizable to today’s physician.

-But we’re not prepared.
+But we’re not prepared for the future.
 The next generation is not ready for the changes that are coming.
 We’re seeing digital natives appearing in medical school to be trained with analog tools and a curriculum structured for the early 20th century.
 We need medical education reform consistent with what is perhaps the physician’s most dramatic transformation in recent history.

 Despite my technodeterministic predictions, the physician will always have a role.
 But I suspect that over the coming generations technology will take us further from patients.
 But this will create a new opportunity and a new uniquely human role for the physician of 2070.
 Machines may help us understand what constitutes a real human connection.